The Story Of Narcotics Anonymous

 Narcotics Anonymous was established in response to the success of Alcoholics Anonymous.
-NA provides support for those attempting to recover from drugs other than just alcohol.
+NA is support group for those attempting to recover from drugs other than just alcohol.
 NA was officially founded in Los Angeles in 1953, and has spread to thousands of locations in 129 countries.

 The only requirement to become a member of NA is a desire to overcome your addiction.
 NA groups don’t make a distinction between any type of drug, including alcohol.
 They also recognize that polysubstance dependence is common.
-Any addict who wants to recover is welcome.
+Any person struggling with a substance use disorder (SUD) who wants to recover is welcome.

 It’s natural to be a little intimidated before going to a meeting, but just remember that everyone was once where you are.
-In fact, Narcotics Anonymous members are all recovering addicts who want to help others recover.
+In fact, Narcotics Anonymous members are all individuals in recovery who want to help others with their substance use.
 You can rest assured that the group will provide a caring, welcoming, nonjudgmental environment.

 In discussion meetings, members may share as much or as little as they feel comfortable with, keeping in mind and being courteous of time constraints.
 New attendees aren’t required to share, though they are usually welcome to if they so choose.
 Sharing is done one at a time, and members are asked to only share their own experience and not comment on others’–conversations can be had during breaks or after the meeting.

 NA meetings are not based in any religion, but are rather grounded in spirituality.
 This refers to a higher power without defining what that is, as it can be different for everyone.
 Parts of the NA meeting usually include references to “God” and a prayer at the closing of the meeting.
 However, some people replace “God” with “higher power” or “good orderly direction.”
-The higher power aspect is meant to be a set of guiding morality and strength and is not based on any religion.
+The higher power aspect is meant to be a set of guiding morality and strength and is not based on any religion; secular individuals may not feel too put out by this conception of a higher power but also have other options for recovery as well.

 Here’s a quick glossary of terms used in NA meetings, as listed in the NA official “Intro to NA” material.